viktortholen/genre-prediction/index.md

 ## Deciding what model to use!
 At this point, the genres are structed as arrays of strings like [Drama, Comedy, Action] for each movie.
 These arrays need to be binarized!
 We can do that with the MultiLabelBinarizer which results in a binary 12x1 array instead.

-Now we need to split our data into a train- and test set.
+Now we split our data into a train- and test set.

 ![Word Cloud2](/images/test_train.png){: .center-image_b}